Depart the United States for Madagascar.

 Arrive in Antananarivo, Madagascar's capital, on a late night flight.
 After clearing immigration and customs and exchanging money at the airport, meet our local guide and transfer to the hotel.
 Check in and rest after the long flight.
 (Please note: We recommend considering a stopover in Paris en route, or coming in a day early, to rest.)
 Check-in starts at 12pm.

-This morning, begin the 30-minute journey northward with a morning visit to Antsokay Arboretum, a 100-acre site created in 1980 by Swiss amateur biologist Hermann Petignat and dedicated to conservation of the country's endemic flora.
-Explore the gardens and have lunch.
-Then, drive approximately 5 hours to Isalo National Park, where you will stay for the next two nights.
-After a long day of driving, check in at the hotel, have dinner, and relax in anticipation of Isalo and its beautiful landscapes of sandstone canyons, fauna and flora, natural swimming pools, and waterfalls.
+This morning, begin the journey with a boat trip back to Toliara, and then drive approximately 4.5 hours to Isalo National Park, where you will stay for the next two nights.
+After the drive, check in at the hotel, have dinner, and relax in anticipation of Isalo and its beautiful landscapes of sandstone canyons, fauna and flora, natural swimming pools, and waterfalls.

 Spend the day exploring Isalo National Park, a continental sandstone plateau dating to the Jurassic Period.
 Hike across varied landscapes with different forms of sandstones, dotted with the famous dwarf baobab.
 After an hour's walk with short climbs, stop to rest in a spectacular valley with beautiful views.
 A picnic lunch prepared by the locals villagers will be provided.
 The overlook shows miles of azure sky, rocky desert, and winding greenery.
 Continue to a white-sand natural pool for the chance to go swimming before hiking back to the starting point.
 Return to the hotel for a cocktail and dinner.